moveit/moveit_tutorials/doc/realtime_servo/realtime_servo_tutorial.rst

 - **servo_server** node: Does the core calculations.

 - **spacenav_to_twist** node: Converts incoming commands from the joystick to Cartesian commands or joint angle commands, depending on which buttons are pressed.

-- **tf** topic: Carries ROS coordinate frame information.
-The servo node uses it to transform commands from the joystick's frame of reference to the robot's base/planning frame.
-These frames are configured in ``config/ur_simulated_config.yaml``.

-- **joint_states** topic: The servo node uses this joint information for calculations.

 - **joint_group_position_controller/command** topic: This is the outgoing command that causes the robot to move.